TIMELINE-Canada's TMX Group in play

 It says it has extended its support agreement with TMX to July 31, after which the parties can walk away from talks.

-May 3 - OSC issues draft recognition orders for 30-day comment period.
-Maple says it will accept conditions the OSC has put on the takeover, likely setting the stage for the deal to go ahead.
+May 3 - Maple says it will accept the conditions the Ontario Securities Commission has put on the takeover, likely setting the stage for the deal to go ahead.

 Quebec’s Autorité des marchés financiers, which has already said it intends to approve the deal, issues a separate notice and promises additional consultations about Maple’s desire to wrap the CDS stock clearing system into the new entity.